akka/akka/akka-docs/src/main/paradox/typed/guide/modules.md

 * How to expose services of a system or cluster to the external world via an HTTP API in a performant way.
 * How to stream large datasets in and out of a system using HTTP.
 * How to stream live events in and out of a system using HTTP.

+### gRPC

+[Akka gRPC](https://doc.akka.io/docs/akka-grpc/current/index.html) is a separate module from Akka.

+This library provides an implementation of gRPC that integrates nicely with the @ref:[HTTP](#http) and @ref:[Streams](#streams) modules.
+It is capable of generating both client and server-side artifacts from protobuf service definitions, which can then be exposed using Akka HTTP, and handled using Streams.

+Some of the challenges that Akka gRPC tackles:

+* Exposing services with all the benefits of gRPC & protobuf:
+  * Schema-first contract
+  * Schema evolution support
+  * Efficient binary protocol
+  * First-class streaming support
+  * Wide interoperability
+  * Use of HTTP/2 connection multiplexing

 ### Example of module use